opentext-idol/settings-page/README.md

 ## License

-(c) Copyright 2013-2018 Micro Focus or one of its affiliates.
+(c) Copyright 2013-2018 OpenText or one of its affiliates.

 Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.